Dental Bonding

 How Dental Bonding Can Fix Imperfections

-Bonding is a popular method for enhancing the aesthetics of your smile.
+Tooth bonding is a popular method for enhancing the aesthetics of your smile.
 It can be used to correct cracks or gaps in teeth, as a filling after a cavity has been removed, or to cover up stains or discolored teeth.

 A composite resin is used on the affected tooth or teeth.
 It is molded and sculpted over an adhesive gel placed on the tooth.
 After the resin has been applied, an ultraviolet light is used to harden the resin, which is then polished to give you a fresh, new smile.